brianSalk/bioinformatics_file_format_cheatsheets/fastq/README.md

 10^{(-A/10)}$
 ```
 Where $A$ is the ASCII value of the character in the quality string.
-With Next Generation Sequncers, it is common that the quality drops the longer the read gets.
+With Next Generation Sequncers, it is common that the quality drops off at the end of longer the reads due to the nature of NGS.